|granulated onion-I like Penzeys.

 This herbaceous Baked Falafel is bursting with flavor.
-They make a great appetizer or sandwich filling.
+They make a great appetizer, sandwich filling, or salad topper.
 Try this with with my Tzatziki!

 1. Wash and pat dry the parsley and cilantro.
 Wash the spring onions and trim off the root end.

 2. Place the parsley, cilantro, and the spring onions into your Ninja or blender.
 Blend everything until it is finely chopped.

 2. Drain the beans.
 Add 2 cans along with the eggs, granulated onion, granulated garlic, cumin, and pepper, to the herbs and onion mixture.
 I use Penzeys Spices.
 You can taste the difference!
 Blend until they are a creamy consistency.

 3. Add the last can of beans.
 Gently pulse this can until it is blended with the mixture, but some beans are still whole.

 4.Dump everything into a bowl and give it a mix with a spoon to make sure everything is combined.
 Sometimes the beans get kind of thick and the herbs don’t go all the through unless you stir it.